suhrig/arriba/documentation/internal-algorithm.md

 Read-level filters
 ------------------

-`multimappers`
-: The chimeric alignments file should contain two alignments for every pair of discordant mates (alignment of the first read & alignment of the second read), and three alignments for split reads (alignments of the first & second read and a supplementary alignment of the clipped segment).
-Older versions of STAR occasionally reported additional alignments.
-The filter `multimappers` ensures that for each fragment the exact number of supporting alignments are present.
-Fragments with too few or too many alignments are removed.
-This may change in future versions of Arriba, if the developer of STAR adds support for multi-mapping chimeric alignments.

 `duplicates`
 : Arriba removes PCR duplicates based on identical end coordinates of fragments.
 It is not necessary to mark duplicates via an external tool, since Arriba identifies duplicates itself.
 The library attribute (`LB`) of the read group tag (`RG`) in the BAM header is not yet respected by Arriba.